The Women's Center Library

 - Members will feel like they can support others ∙ Members will feel less anxious and afraid.

 This is a support group for survivors of sexual violence.
 It is a space to discuss and share with each other about the stressors experienced as a result of an assault(s).
 This group is not a place to talk through the actual traumatic event and does not serve as a substitute for individual therapy.
 It is a closed group, which means that once the group begins (usually a few weeks into the fall and spring semesters) no additional new members can join until the following semester.
 This is necessary in order to build trust and cohesion between group members and so that the meetings feel predictable and safe.
-Students who have a desire to join this group but are unable due to the group having already started should contact Morgen Sorenson PsyD at University Counseling Services (email@example.com) for information on additional resources, workshops for survivors, and for placement on a contact list for those interested in joining the following semester.
+Students who have a desire to join this group but are unable due to the group having already started should contact Claire Johnson Allen, LICSW at the Women’s Center (firstname.lastname@example.org) for information on additional resources, workshops for survivors, and for placement on a contact list for those interested in joining the following semester.

 BC students (undergraduate or graduate, of all genders) who have been directly impacted by sexual assault are welcomed to join this group.
 HEAL facilitators are BC staff members who are either trained clinicians, or supervised by trained clinicians, from University Counseling Services and The Women’s Center.

-The Zoom link is confidential.
-The link will be provided to students who meet with a facilitator for a screening conversation and appear to be an appropriate fit for the group.
+Location is confidential and provided to students who meet with a facilitator for a screening conversation and appear to be an appropriate fit for the group.

 A screening is an essential part of forming a group.
 A one on one conversation with a group facilitator is needed in order to provide more detailed information about the group and to gather information to decide if the student would benefit from participation in this particular group.
 This is determined together based on a conversation about the student’s goals, willingness/ability to participate, and progress in their healing journey.
 Depending on where an individual is in the timing of their healing process, a group such as HEAL can be helpful or harmful.
 It is necessary for students to be at a stage in which their well-being will not be jeopardized by the group experience.
 If you think this group might be a good fit for you and want to schedule a screening conversation with one of our facilitators please contact University Counseling Services at 617-552-3310 and request a 60 minute screening for HEAL.